 Do Chickens Like Tomatoes?

-There are lots of tomato varieties, and your chickens might have a preference as to which they like best.
+There are many tomato varieties, and your chickens might have a preference as to which they like best.
 Most chickens love tomatoes of all sorts.
-The fruity, ripe flesh portions are always chicken-friendly.
+The fruity, ripe flesh portions are always chicken friendly.

-Even though chickens have a very good sense of what they can and can’t eat, it is still best to separate them from the entire tomato plant.
-It’s a safety precaution since they could accidentally ingest some green parts.
+Even though chickens have a good sense of what they can and can’t eat, it is still best to separate them from the entire tomato plant.
+It’s a safety precaution because they could accidentally ingest the green parts or the unripe fruits.
 It would help if you had complete control over how much and how often they eat it.